 2. The directors of the Club will be appointed by a general meeting of the Club or otherwise in accordance with the Club’s Articles of Association (“the Articles”).

-- The main purposes of the Club are to: –
+3. The main purposes of the Club are to: –

-- Provide facilities for and promote participation in the amateur sport of tennis in Surrey Heath and the surrounding areas
+a. provide facilities for and promote participation in the amateur sport of tennis in Surrey Heath and the surrounding areas;

-- Provide the opportunity to play tennis in a congenial club atmosphere.
+b. provide the opportunity to play tennis in a congenial club atmosphere; and

-- The date of the Annual General Meeting (AGM) shall be agreed by the Executive Committee and shall be held no later than 13 months from the previous AGM.
+4. The Annual General Meeting (“AGM”) shall normally be held no later than 13 months from the previous AGM.

-- No member of the Executive Committee may serve in any position, or plurality of positions, for a period of more than 3 consecutive years, except in exceptional circumstances.
+6. No member of the Management Committee may serve in any position, or plurality of positions, for a period of more than 3 consecutive years, except in exceptional circumstances.

 Membership of the Club

 8. Membership of the Club shall be open to anyone interested in the sport of tennis on application, regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion, or other beliefs, except as a necessary consequence of the requirements of tennis.

 9. Subject to meeting any requirements in order to maintain the Club’s status as a CASC the Management Committee or a general meeting of the Club may from time to time review and change the then current categories of membership and the conditions applying to each (including any limitation on numbers) and (subject to paragraph 10) the subscriptions and other fees applying to each category, on a non-discriminatory and fair basis.
 The Management Committee will only make changes to subscriptions where as a matter of urgency or practicality such action is required before the next general meeting.

 10. The Club will keep subscriptions at levels that will not pose a significant obstacle to people wishing to join the Club or participate in its activities.
 The Club may deny or remove membership, but only for good cause such as conduct or character likely to bring the Club or sport into disrepute.